Wales

-Charles Wales from Detroit filled his first patent application for adding machine in September, 1902, and when in 1903 the patent was granted, he decided to establsih a company to manufacture the device.
-Thus the Wales Adding Machine Co. was founded and soon began production of the remarkable series of adding-listing machines.
+Charles Wales, a genius of mechanical motion and a native of Maryland, who lived in early 1900s in Detroit, filled his first patent application for adding machine in September, 1902, and when in 1903 the US patent No. 745539 was granted, he decided to establish a company to manufacture the device (Wales was a remarkable inventor, holder of 17 US and many foreign patents for calculating devices.)
+Thus the Wales Adding Machine Co. was founded in Detroit and soon began production of the remarkable series of adding-listing machines.

-In the beginning of 20th century, the adding machines of Wales Adding Machine Co., Wilkes-Barre, Pennsylvania, (together with the Comptometer of Baldwin and Dalton of Hopkins) are a strong competitor of Burroughs.
+In the beginning of 20th century, the adding machines of Wales Adding Machine Co., Wilkes-Barre, Pennsylvania (the company moved manufacture from Detroit to Pennsylvania in 1906), together with the Comptometer of Baldwin and Dalton of Hopkins, are a strong competitor of Burroughs.

 This success of the innovative Wales machines was due to the advanced construction, "visible" printing device above the keyboard and the variety of models, launched to the market.
 At one point, more than 40 different models of varying carriage width, number of places and auxiliary keys existed, but in 1923, the line was consolidated into two main classifications—the large machines, and the small portable models.